Amateur Photographer verdict

 • 4K 60p video

-Canon EOS R6 from the front without lens
+Canon EOS R6 without a lens

-Canon EOS R6: First impressions
+First impressions

 The smaller, slimmer body has less space for controls and too few buttons for my liking.
 Unlike the EOS R and R5, it also lacks a top plate LCD.
 I didn’t realise how much I used this until I found myself glancing down at the EOS R6, only to be reminded that this feature is absent, sadly.

-Canon EOS R6 back, with LCD active showing exposure settings
+Canon EOS R6 back, with LCD active showing exposure settings.

 That said, having used the camera intensely from new, I can verify that the EOS R6 has worked faultlessly despite being exposed to the odd rain shower.

-Canon EOS R6: Plenty of deal-makers
+Plenty of deal-makers

 The advantages that the mirrorless EOS R6 boasts over Canon’s DSLRs are mainly to do with focusing and speed.